A classic Rolleiflex with a modern meter (2013)

-Before version 1.0, which now sits inside the camera, I had to make four prototypes.
-Number one did work, but was unable to produce that full scale deflection, and was much too high for the space I had planned to fit it into.
+Before version 1.0, which now sits in the camera, I had to make four prototypes.
+Number one did work, but was unable to produce that full scale deflection, and was much too high for the space I had planned to fit it in.
 Number two and three did not work at all, for whatever reason.
 Number four worked well, but was still too high, so that the focusing screen image was obscured a little.

 I learned a lot about soldering…

 Selecting transistors was a funny exercise.
 I had to do this after I had ruined the (expensive) LM394 “supermatch” pair of transistors.
 Two transistors of identical amplification had to be selected, glued together and fitted under a common cork “cap”.